 Interested in becoming a Director?

-Being a director of Ayr Farmers Mutual Insurance Company can be a very satisfying way to give back to your community.
+Being a director of Ayr Farmers Mutual Insurance Company can be a fulfilling way to give back to your community.
 We are driven by our values and care for our employees, policyholders, and the community.
-This role requires time commitments to fulfill the duties.
-The following outlines that commitment.
-It is worthy to note that you should consider your commitment to be longer-term rather than short-term.
+This role requires time commitments to fulfill the duties and the position can be described as a longer-term opportunity, rather than short-term.

 STANDING FOR ELECTION AT THE ANNUAL MEETING